openkitrun/design-blocks/README.md

 ![design-blocks](./docs/preview.png)

 <h1 align="center">
-  Design your mobile applications with blocks
+  Design your mobile applications React Native with blocks
 </h1>

 An open source UI component library that focuses on customization, developer experience, and building mobile apps with